busstoptaktik/geodesy/ruminations/002-rumination.md

 Also, we introduce the 3 common angular representations *degrees, gradians, radians*, conventionally abbreviated as `deg`, `gon` and `rad`.

 The Rust Geodesy internal format of a four dimensional coordinate tuple is `e, n, u, f`, and the internal unit of measure for angular coordinates is radians.
-In `adapt`, terms, this is described as `enut_rad`.
+In `adapt`, terms, this is described as `enuf_rad`.

 `adapt` covers much of the same ground as the `PROJ` operators [`axisswap`](https://proj.org/operations/conversions/axisswap.html) and [`unitconvert`](https://proj.org/operations/conversions/unitconvert.html), but using a declarative, rather than imperative, approach: You never tell `adapt` how you want things done, only what kind of result you want.
 You tell it where you want to go `from`, and where you want to go `to` (and in most cases actually only one of those).
 Then `adapt` figures out how to fulfill that wish.